-In the near future, we will see the commencement of two new tax regimes, which have the purpose of continuing efforts towards providing visibility to global tax authorities of arrangements which, potentially, could lead to the avoidance of tax.
+In July 2020, we expect to see the commencement of two new tax regimes, which have the purpose of continuing efforts towards providing visibility to global tax authorities of arrangements which, potentially, could lead to the avoidance of tax.

-In the Channel Islands, the Mandatory Disclosure Rules (MDR) will come into effect.
-These rules are based on OECD rules, designed to prevent the circumventing of Common Reporting Standards (CRS) and to tackle structures which disguise the beneficial owners of offshore structures (Opaque Offshore Structures).
+In the Channel Islands, the Mandatory

+Disclosure Rules (MDR) will come into effect.

+These rules are based on OECD rules,

+designed to prevent the circumventing of

+Common Reporting Standards (CRS) and to

+tackle structures which disguise the beneficial owners of offshore structures (Opaque Offshore Structures).